 You can designate your basic bank account as your Easy Account (NemKonto) for the receipt of public-sector payments such as child benefits.

 When opening a bank account tell the bank advisor that you would like to receive information in English, otherwise you will automatically receive information in Danish.
 You should also mention that you are an employee or associated with Aarhus School of Architecture to smooth the process of opening an account.

-You need a NemID to open a bank account and use online banking.
-The NemID is used for public services and online banking, so you can get it both at the Citizens Service and the bank.
-Let the bank know if you already have a NemID as you should not have more than one.
-More about NemID
+You need a MitID to open a bank account and use online banking.
+MitID is replacing NemID during 2022.
+Until 2023 they are both used for public services and online banking.
+If you already have a NemID you can convert it to MitID and otherwise you need to visit the Citizens Service More on getting MitID and conversion of NemID.
+Let the bank know if you already have a MitID as you should not have more than one.
+More about MitID